 The Gene Callahan Internship was renamed by Jerry Mileur in early 2015 to honor the late Gene Callahan, who passed in August 2014.
 (Press Release - January 2015)

 Gene Callahan was born in Milford, Ill., the last of four children, and grew up on his family's hog farm outside the small town near the Indiana border.
 His father was a Democratic Party county official in heavily Republican Iroquois County and served in the Illinois House.
 Callahan graduated in 1955 from Illinois College in Jacksonville, where he majored in English.
 Then served two years in the U.S. Army.

-Eligibility: Students from all academic backgrounds who have reached junior status (completed at least 56 hours of coursework).
-Must also provide two letters of recommendation along with student application.
+Students from all academic backgrounds who have reached junior status (completed at least 56 hours of coursework).
+Priority will be given to students majoring in political science, history, and journalism.
+Applicants must also provide two letters of recommendation along with the application.